-Only credit for courses with grades of "C-" or better may be accepted in transfer.
-Credits earned within the last twenty years at institutions that have been accredited by the following organizations are eligible for transfer evaluation:
+Only credit for courses with grades of "C-" or better may be accepted in transfer.\ Credits earned within the last twenty years\\ at institutions that have been accredited by the following organizations are eligible for transfer evaluation:

-Middle States Association of Colleges and Schools New England Association of Schools and Colleges North Central Association of Colleges and Schools Northwest Association of Schools and Colleges Southern Association of Colleges and Schools, Inc. Western Association of Schools and Colleges Accrediting Commission for Community and Junior Colleges Accrediting Commission for Senior Colleges and Universities courses may be applied as electives or career self-development electives.
-Students who profess proficiency in these areas are welcome to apply for Credit by Exam.
+Middle States Association of Colleges and Schools New England Association of Schools and Colleges North Central Association of Colleges and Schools Northwest Association of Schools and Colleges Southern Association of Colleges and Schools, Inc. Western Association of Schools and Colleges Accrediting Commission for Community and Junior Colleges Accrediting Commission for Senior Colleges and Universities

-Credit earned at non-accredited institutions, foreign institutions or institutions accredited by organizations other than those listed above may be evaluated for transfer at the discretion and consensus of the Registrar, Academic Dean and corresponding Division Chair.
+Credit earned at non-accredited institutions, foreign institutions or institutions accredited by organizations other than those listed above may be evaluated for transfer at the discretion and consensus of the Registrar, Associate Vice President for Academic Affairs, and corresponding Division Chair.

 NOTE: Due to the rapid advancement of IS technology, any Information Systems course taken prior to 5 years before the student's application will not be accepted as equivalent to any required Information Systems course.
-At the discretion of the Registrar, these
+At the discretion of the Registrar, these courses may be applied as electives or career self-development electives.
+Students who profess proficiency in these areas are welcome to apply for Credit by Exam.